Firecrackers (novel): Reception

 Writer F. Scott Fitzgerald praised the novel in his personal correspondence to Van Vechten.
-In a letter dated July 27, 1925, Fitzgerald wrote: "I like [Firecrackers] best of your four novels—It seems to me that this rather than The Tattooed Countless is your true line of genius.
+In a letter dated July 27, 1925, Fitzgerald wrote: "I like [Firecrackers] best of your four novels—It seems to me that this rather than The Tattooed Countess is your true line of genius.
 In [the character of] Campaspe, for example, you suggest so much more than you say—she is the embodiment of New York, mysterious and delicate and entirely original."